BioVisionCenter/ome-zarr-converters-tools/docs/index.md

 - **HCS Plates**: for high-content screening applications where multiple images are organized in a multi-well plate layout.
 Each image is placed in a specific well (row/column) of the plate, following the OME-Zarr HCS specification.
 - **Single Images**: for standalone OME-Zarr images conversions without plate structure.

-See the [Tutorial](tutorial.ipynb) for a hands-on walkthrough on how to use the library to build a converter for both collection types.
+See the [HCS Plate Tutorial](hcs_tutorial.ipynb) or the [Single Images Tutorial](images_tutorial.ipynb) for hands-on walkthroughs on how to use the library to build a converter for both collection types.

 ## Pipeline Overview